gavbarosee/react-kickstart/docs/guides/how-it-works.md

 See `../extending/adding-a-new-framework.md` for the complete checklist.
 In short:

 - Implement a `*-generator.js` that extends `BaseGenerator`.
-- Register it in `src/frameworks/index.js`.
+- Add a case in `src/generators/index.js`.
 - Add it to `src/prompts/steps/framework-step.js` choices.
 - Wire dependencies/scripts in `src/config/*` and content in `src/lib/*`.
 - Update QA matrix to include it.